What’s happening with Michigan EVV?

 To learn more about Rosemark’s mobile visit verification system and our entire suite of cloud-based software systems, reach out to us today at (734) 662-3537.
 We’d love the opportunity to schedule a no-obligation demonstration and answer any questions you have about our industry-leading software solutions.

-The makers of the Rosemark System, Shoshana Technologies, is proud to be Michigan Company.
+The maker of the Rosemark System, Shoshana Technologies, is proud to be a Michigan Company.
 Let’s celebrate Michigan together!